drkrillo/docs/creator/interactivity-1/smart-items.md

 Each item has its own specific settings, that may vary from one item to another.

 All items have an **Advanced Mode** that lets you configure almost anything about them.
 This includes things like what sounds are played, or in what direction a platform moves.
 You can also add custom actions that include all kinds of things, like teleporting the player, playing avatar animations, attaching an item to the player's hands, etc. You can also add conditional logic, to only activate something in certain scenarios.
-See \[Smart Items - Advanced]\(\{{< ref "/content/creator/scene-editor/interactivity/smart-items-advanced.md" >\}}).
+See [Smart Items - Advanced](../scene-editor/interactivity/smart-items-advanced.md).

 ![](../images/editor/advanced-mode.png)